cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

       <td>surface.weighted.fire.wind.speed.atMidflame</td></tr>
 </table>

+The **site.fire.observed.** DagNodes are always client input.

 ---
 ##  ![](favicon.png) link.fireContain - Fire Containment Module Bindings

+The Fire CONTAIN Module is not implemented!!
+But if it were...

 The Fire Containment Module my link to the Fire Ellipse Module by setting **link.fireContain** to 'linkedToFireEllipse' to obtain its required inputs:
   - spread rate at head
   - length-to-width ratio